 The question of whether shows in different languages should be translated for Netflix may be a matter of personal preference, but it’s also a testament to the platform’s commitment to offering diverse and inclusive content.

 So, the next time you’re faced with the dilemma of subtitles or dubbing, take a moment to appreciate the richness of choices at your fingertips.
-After all, variety is the spice of life, and Netflix serves it up in a multitude of languages for your viewing pleasure.
+Variety adds flavour to life, and Netflix offers a wide range of languages for your enjoyment.